hjadbajkdba/moda.github.io/README.md

-# MoDA: Multi-modal Diffusion Architecture for Talking Head Generation

-## Overview

-MoDA (Multi-modal Diffusion Architecture) addresses the challenges of talking head generation with arbitrary identities and speech audio in virtual environments.
-Current methods struggle with synthesizing diverse facial expressions and natural head movements while ensuring synchronized lip movements with the audio.
-MoDA introduces innovative technologies to overcome these issues, resulting in enhanced video diversity, realism, and efficiency.
 ## Anonymous demo website: https://hjadbajkdba.github.io/moda.github.io/
 ## index.html is the source code for the website.
 ## Additional details are provided in sup.pdf